 An exclusive deal was made with Epic Games

-Many of these games will still eventually arrive on Steam and other digital marketplaces (Maneater, for instance, will come to other services a year after its exclusive launch with Epic), and these games still have store pages on Steam.
+Many of these games with Epic exclusive deals will eventually arrive on Steam and other digital marketplaces (Maneater, for instance, will come to other services a year later, as will Exodus), and these games still have store pages on Steam.
 Some, however, have ditched Steam entirely.
 Satisfactory, the first-person open world factory building game, no longer has a Steam store page.
 The Epic Store will be the only place you'll be able to buy it.

 A DMCA notice was issued

-Stardock, maker of Star Control: Origins, was issued a DMCA notice from the makers of the original MS-DOS game Star Control, in the latest development of the long-running and semi-exhausting legal wrestling match over the copyrights and trademarks of the franchise.
-As a result, Origins is no longer available for sale on Steam or GoG.
+Stardock, maker of Star Control: Origins, was issued a DMCA notice from the makers of the original MS-DOS game Star Control, in a recent development of the long-running and semi-exhausting legal wrestling match over the copyrights and trademarks of the franchise.
+As a result, Origins was removed from Steam.